michalmachovic/michalmachovic.github.io/_posts/2019-01-17-magento-how-to-include-composer-libraries.markdown

 {% endhighlight %}

 <br /><br />
-Within this we’re declaring that we want the `controllerFrontInitBefore` function to run when Magento does it’s own controller_front_init_before.
+Within this we’re declaring that we want the `controllerFrontInitBefore` function to run when Magento does it’s own `controller_front_init_before`.
 This is an early event allowing us to get our autoloader in on every page that requires a controller.
 If you need it elsewhere then keep reading!
 <br /><br />
-Now you need to create your `Observer.php` in your Model folder.
+Now you need to create your `Observer.php` in your `Model` folder.
 Below is an example of the file I’m using.
 <br /><br />

 {% highlight php %}